 MENORCA – WHY GO?

 Much of Menorca has been designated a Biosphere reserve for its unique natural habitats.
-Rolling fields, wooded ravines and humpy hills fill out the interior in between the two main towns of Mahon and Ciutadella.
+Rolling fields, wooded ravines and humpy hills fill the island's interior.
+Laze on one of the island’s white sand beaches, or hit one of the coastal walking trails.
+Arenal d'en Castell is arguably the island's best beach.